جفت Litecoin (LTC) چیست؟

 Litecoin (LTC) Core Features

 Litecoin, often referred to as the "silver to Bitcoin's gold," was created by Charlie Lee in 2011 as one of the earliest altcoins.
-LTC shares many fundamental characteristics with Bitcoin but incorporates several key improvements and distinctions that make it unique in the cryptocurrency landscape.
+It shares many fundamental characteristics with Bitcoin but incorporates several key improvements and distinctions that make it unique in the cryptocurrency ecosystem.

 Scrypt Mining Algorithm